 Under the Contract (Rights of Third Parties) Act 1999, it is now possible in certain circumstances for contractual rights to be enforced directly by a third party provided that the contract expressly provides that the third party may do so or a relevant term 'purports to confer a benefit upon him' and, on the proper construction of the contract, it is clear that the parties intended that such third party should be entitled to enforce it.
 The third party must 'be expressly identified in the contract by name, as a member of a class or as answering a particular description but need not be in existence when the contract is entered into'.
-Such a third party is entitled to the same remedies as would have been available to it in an action for a breach of contract if it had been an original party.
+This third party is entitled to the same remedies as would have been available to it in an action for a breach of contract if it had been an original party.
 However, the contractual defences available to the original parties are preserved in relation to the third party and it is open to the original parties to set conditions on a third party's rights to enforce any term.
 This Act substantially changed contractual doctrine as to third-party rights and, in light of its significant implications, is routinely excluded in manufacturers' warranties.

-36 Default of the builder
+Default of the builder

-Where a builder defaults in the performance of the contract, is there a legal requirement to put the builder in default by sending an official notice before the buyer's remedies begin to accrue?
+37 Where a builder defaults in the performance of the contract, is there a legal requirement to put the builder in default by sending an official notice before the buyer's remedies begin to accrue?
 What remedies will be open to the buyer?

-It is usual for the parties to agree that certain defined events of default will entitle the buyer to terminate the contract by exercising express rights in the contract to this effect.
+Parties usually agree that certain defined events of default will entitle the buyer to terminate the contract by exercising express rights in the contract to this effect.
 Most shipbuilding contracts define delay in delivery, technical deficiencies in the vessel, insolvency events and total loss as such events entitling termination.

 It is important to ensure that the party seeking to terminate the contract complies with any contractual mechanism or procedure for terminating, including the service of notices of default.
-However, as illustrated in the first instance decision of Obrascon Huarte Lain SA v Attorney General of Gibraltar (2014), and not challenged on appeal, strict compliance with such a procedure may not be essential, an approach that the judge considered 'accords with commercial common sense', although a party terminating a contract will certainly not want to have to rely on this decision.
+However, as illustrated in the first instance decision of Obrascon Huarte Lain SA v Attorney General of Gibraltar (2014), strict compliance with such a procedure may not be essential, an approach that the judge considered 'accords with commercial common sense', although a party terminating a contract will certainly not want to have to rely on this decision.
+However, in a recent arbitration award (London Arbitration 2/19), the tribunal said that the builder was obligated to give notice of any delay for which it claimed an extension of time to the delivery date because certainty was of great importance in commercial contracts and it was essential that both parties knew when the right to cancel could be exercised

 When a party wishes to exercise its right to terminate at common law, it will not be necessary for that party to comply with the express contractual termination provisions, including any notice requirements, unless the express wording of the termination provision states that it applies to termination at common law.
 The case of Vinergy International (PVT) Ltd v Richmond Mercantile Ltd FZC (2016) confirmed that such a term cannot be implied into the termination provision of a contract.

 If the buyer exercises a right to terminate, the builder will normally have to refund the instalments paid up to that point, together with interest at an agreed rate.
-Where title passes on delivery, the builder's obligation to refund the pre-delivery instalments is normally secured by a refund guarantee, the provision of which is usually a condition precedent to the effectiveness of the contract.
+Where title passes on delivery, the builder's obligation to refund the pre-delivery instalments is normally secured by a refund guarantee, the provision of which is usually a condition precedent to payment of instalments.